 This course is designed as an introduction to business for first year business students.
-Major topics include the competitive global business environment, successful firms and business leaders, business ethics, leadership and team skills, and an overview of the functional management areas of business and related career opportunities.
+Major topics include the competitive global business environment, keys to business success, financial litetracy, business ethics, leadership and team skills, and an overview of the functional management areas of business and related career opportunities.
+Activities and materials fees apply.

-- three semester hours - fall semester only
+three semester hours fall semester only